sdunlap-afit/afkube/README.md

+This is just a dumping ground for my notes on setting up a kubernetes cluster.
+I'm using Ubuntu Server 24.04 LTS for all nodes.

 # k3s

 Favorite so far.
-Not quite as easy as microk8s, but it doesn't seem to include any bloat.
+Not quite as easy as microk8s, but it doesn't seem to include as much bloat.
+It's basically a barebones k8s cluster with a relatively easy setup.

-On master node:
+# Install k3s on the master node

 ```bash
 curl -sfL https://get.k3s.io | sh -